IamSebastianDev/vay.js/docs/index.md

       details: 'Vay delivers a lightweight, dependency-free experience, optimized for efficiency with full treeshakeability.'
     - icon: '🧑‍💻'
       title: 'TypeScript Optimized'
-      details: 'Our environment is tailor-made for TypeScript, offering a secure and type-safe coding experience.'
+      details: 'Vay is tailor-made for TypeScript, offering a secure and type-safe coding experience.'
     - icon: '💬'
       title: 'Contextual & Plural Support'
       details: 'Vay ensures translations are contextually accurate and grammatically precise across all languages.'